hassanj18/Console-Based-Social-Media-App/README.md

 6. **Track Activities**: View your recent activities in the app.
 7. **Share Memories**: Access and share your saved memories with friends.

-Feel free to customize any section to better fit your application or include additional details as necessary!
-If you have any questions or need further assistance, let me know!